olistic/warriorjs/README.md

 * `warrior.look()`:

-  > Returns an array of up to three `Spaces` in the given direction (forward by default).
+  > Returns an array of up to three spaces in the given direction (forward by default).

 **NEW** in *intermediate* tower: